discowookie/hair/README.md

-# hair
+# Wookie Hair

-Experiments in wookie hair design
+This contains experiments in wookie hair design.